justanotherdot/justanotherdot/site/posts/catching-panics-in-dependencies.md

 ---
 title: Catching panics in dependencies
 author: Ryan James Spencer
-date:
+date: 2020-03-27T01:55:26.675692931+00:00
 tags:
   - rust
 summary: >-
-  If you have ever had a crate panic on you, you can feel it was random as the specific conditions that trigger it may seem unclear.
-Panics are safe in Rust but should be reserved for cases where we cannot recover from the mistake and need to tear down the entire process to avoid bad things happening in the future.
-There is no static analyzer that will currently let you find all panics in your own crate _plus_ all the panics that dependencies might be doing.
-  However, you can get pretty close with fuzzing!
+  Having crates panic on you feels random because the specific conditions that trigger the panic may not seem clear.
+Having external crates bring down your program is a pain, but there is currently no static analysis tool to help us easily find panics in external crates.
+You can get pretty close with fuzzing, though!
 ---

-If you have ever had a crate panic on you, you can feel it was random as the specific conditions that trigger it may seem unclear.
-Panics are safe in Rust but should be reserved for cases where we cannot recover from the mistake and need to tear down the entire process to avoid bad things happening in the future.
-There is no static analyzer that will currently let you find all panics in your own crate _plus_ all the panics that dependencies might be doing.
-However, you can get pretty close with fuzzing!
+Having crates panic on you feels random because the specific conditions that trigger the panic may not seem clear.
+Having external crates bring down your program is a pain, but there is currently no static analysis tool to help us easily find panics in external crates.
+You can get pretty close with fuzzing, though!

+The format for fuzzing is generally:

+1. Get some random bytes
+2. Shape them into the right shape needed for our interface
+3. Run the interface with the random data and see if it blows up

-Fuzzing is a way to take random bytes, shape them into the shape we want, and chuck them at our interface in question to see how it responds.
-Some fuzzing libraries take input that lead to a crash and continually mutate it to find other cases where it might crash as well.
+Some fuzzing libraries take the input that leads to a crash and continually mutates it to find other cases where it might crash as well.
+I'm going to use `cargo fuzz` to reproduce finding a panic in an external dependency.

-A related concept is property based testing where we define how random data should be generated for types or from functions.
-We'll dig more into that another day but for now it suffices to say that both approaches help to drive out test cases you might not have imagined!
-When you find failures from fuzzing or property based testing it can also pay to keep a regression suite of the failures so it's clear which cases have failed in the past.
-You don't _have_ to do this as some fuzzers and property based testing libraries will keep a "corpus" of data that has failed that it can try again, but I find it helpful to have the regressions as unit tests so there is a fast way to verify earlier failures aren't still happening.

-For now, let's see if we can use fuzzing to catch some panics in an external library we might be using.
 [Here's a case](https://github.com/rust-num/num/issues/268) taken from the `rust-fuzz` organisations [trophy case](https://github.com/rust-fuzz/trophy-case).
-I'll use `num` v0.1.31 which panics when parsing `BigInt`s.
+I'll use `num` v0.1.31 which panics when parsing `BigInt`s as per the linked issue.
 I'll add it to the `Cargo.toml` of our project:

 ```
 [dependencies]